 The request for funding for the next two years has been the subject of negotiations between the department and PSNI in recent months.

-Dave Cox, director of the HET, said uncertainty about the team's financial future has resulted in experienced staff leaving in recent months.'Not independent'
+Dave Cox, director of the HET, said uncertainty about the team's financial future has resulted in experienced staff leaving in recent months.

 He is concerned that loss of experience, and the decision to give funding responsibility to the police, will have serious implications.